TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ![EditDistance_a](./images/EditDistance_a.png)

-To get to the point of having a calculated edit distance, it's possible to list all the routes and count the cost of each interms of edit steps:
+To get to the point of having a calculated edit distance, it's possible to list all the routes and count the cost of each in terms of edit steps:

-1 - If X and Y are a match, i.e. identica, for the shortest distance, edit S(i − 1) to T(j − 1).
+1 - If X and Y are a match, i.e. identical, for the shortest distance, edit S(i − 1) to T(j − 1).
 ![EditDistance_b](./images/EditDistance_b.png)

 2 - If X and Y are different there is a mismatch.
 One of three things can then be done, each of which might be optimal: